bkielbasa/developer20/content/post/extracting-the-business-logic-project/index.md

 ```

-We make sure we check all the requirements.
-The test is red (doesn't compile).
-There's no such a `NewProject` yet.
-It's the time to add it in `domain/project.go` file.
+We have to make sure that we check all the requirements.
+The test become red (doesn’t compile).
+That means there’s no such a `NewProject` yet.
+At this point you have to add it in domain/project.go file.

 ```go
 func NewProject(id, name string) (Project, error)  {